 When a Service Provider selects a particular STI-CA to service STI certificate requests, the Service Provider shall use the ACME account creation process defined in [draft-ietf-acme-acme-06] Section 7.3.

 This includes the HTTP POST request, an example of which is as follows:

+Note: Unless explicitly stated otherwise, the ACME examples in section 6 are included for illustrative purposes only, and are not meant to extend or profile the ACME specification.

 POST /acme/new-account HTTP/1.1